eReefs/ereefs.github.io/docs/about.md

 # Overview

-Welcome to the eReefs Platform – an innovative initiative aimed at understanding, monitoring, modelling and safeguarding one of the world's most iconic natural wonders.
+Welcome to the eReefs Platform – an innovative initiative aimed at understanding, monitoring, modelling and safeguarding the Great Barrier Reef, one of the world's most iconic natural wonders.

+From catchments and estuaries to reef lagoons and the open ocean, eReefs provides a comprehensive, integrated view of the reef.
+It operates using mathematical principles similar to a meteorological model, but instead of representing atmospheric conditions, it simulates coastal and marine waters across all depths.
+Through this, eReefs represents key elements such as tides, currents, marine heatwaves, nutrients, sediments, phytoplankton, coral, seagrass, and seaweed, providing important insights for reef conservation and management.

-## The challenge:  growing pressures on the reefs
+## The challenge

-The Great Barrier Reef, a UNESCO World Heritage Site, is a complex and delicate ecosystem that spans over 2,300 kilometres off the coast of Queensland, facing numerous threats:
+The Great Barrier Reef, a UNESCO World Heritage Site, is a complex and delicate ecosystem stretching over 2,300 kilometres along the Queensland coast, and is under threat from numerous threats:

-- Poor water quality, from sediment, pesticide and nutrient run-off
+- Poor water quality: from sediment, pesticide, nutrients, land catchments and river run-off

-- vulnerability to climate change

-- extreme weather events such as cyclones, floods and storm surges
+- Extreme weather and global climatic events: from cyclones, floods, marine heat waves and storm surges

-- and biological threats including recurrent crown-of-thorn outbreaks
+- Biological threats: including recurrent crown-of-thorn outbreaks and coral bleaching

-## eReefs contribution: support ongoing conservation and management of this extraordinary marine environment

-From catchment and estuaries to reef lagoons and open ocean, eReefs provides an integrated picture of what is currently happening on the reef.
+## eReefs model

-Since 2012, eReefs integrates marine hydrodynamic and biogeochemical models with catchment models to provide high-frequency information on physical and biological processes, such as:
+Since 2012, eReefs integrates marine hydrodynamic and biogeochemical models with catchment models and satellite data to provide high-frequency information on physical and biological processes (Figure 1), such as:

-- sediment and nutrient dynamics
+- Sediment and nutrient dynamics

-- plankton blooms dynamics and dispersal
+- Plankton blooms dynamics and dispersal

-- flood plumes and dispersal of pollutants
+- Flood plumes and dispersal of pollutants

-- water quality, marine heat waves, warming and acidification
+- Water quality, marine heat waves, warming and acidification

-The accuracy of eReefs models is supported by data collected through both routine in-situ monitoring and satellite earth observation.
+The accuracy of eReefs models is supported by data collected through both routine in-situ monitoring and satellite earth observations.

+## eReefs role in management and policy
+eReefs plays a significant role in the conservation and management of the Great Barrier Reef.
+Its data and insights are used to:

+- Monitor and assess water quality: eReefs contributes to water quality assessments, informs the GBR Marine Water Quality Report Card, and helps establish land-based water quality targets in catchments.
+It also supports scientific research on various reef-related questions.

-The scientific knowledge provided through data, analytics and visualisations is used by management agencies, regional entities, industries, and researchers, to support strategic and operational management decision-making across the Great Barrier Reef Region.
+- Support strategic and operational decision-making: Policy and management agencies, regional organizations, and researchers rely on eReefs' data, analyses, and visualizations to inform decisions across the Great Barrier Reef region.

-## Towards a Better understanding of the reef and science-informed decision

-The eReefs project contributes to a better understanding of the GBR, makes information more accessible for government, industry and the community, and helps to model and monitor the impacts of land-use, flood, cyclones and climate change.
+- Shape policy and governance: eReefs' outputs contribute to policies integrated into the UNESCO 2050 agreement for the GBR, as well as federal and state government initiatives aimed at water quality improvement and reef conservation.

-{% include figure image_path="/assets/images/ereef-concept-diagram.jpg" alt="Figure 1. eReefs project workflow." caption="Figure 1. eReefs project workflow." %}
+{% include figure image_path="/assets/images/ereef-concept-diagram.jpg" alt="Figure 1. eReefs platform." caption="Figure 1. eReefs project workflow." %}